Railroad Engineering Graduate Certificate Program

 This Graduate Certificate Program in Railroad Engineering prepares students to meet railroad industry employers’ expectations with respect to knowledge of railroad and rail transit.
 The unique program addresses the educational needs identified in a recent Education Advisory Board market research study indicating that the railroad industry (due to the lack of railroad engineering programs nationwide) typically hires engineers from multiple disciplines, finding that “Completion of several courses in railroad engineering adequately prepares students to compete for employment in the rail transportation industry.”
 The railroad industry is growing and hiring qualified individuals into long-term, high-paying careers - so don't miss this opportunity to compete for a position in this exciting field!

 This graduate certificate is designed for engineering professionals working in the area of railroad engineering or for those desiring to expand their knowledge of railroad engineering and related engineering disciplines, to thereby become viable candidates for advancement in the railroad industry.
-To successfully participate in this program, one should hold a bachelor's degree in engineering or the sciences, thereby ensuring the necessary background in calculus, ordinary differential equations, and engineering mathematics including linear algebra and field theory.
+To successfully participate in this program, one should hold a bachelor's degree in engineering or the sciences, or be in the advanced stages of their undergraduate engineering or science program, thereby ensuring the necessary background in calculus, ordinary differential equations, and engineering mathematics including linear algebra and field theory.

 Certificate Program Course Requirements

-Note that the core courses are all made available in on-line format, including CIEG667, Railroad Geotechnical Engineering, which will be offered for the first time in Spring 2015.
+Note that the core courses are all made available in on-line format.

 Required Core Courses:

 Two courses, selected from the following (additional courses to be added to over time):

 CIEG617 Intro to Railroad Safety and Derailment Engineering